-Copies of the district's levy certification, tax increase resolution, and budget adoption resolutions will be included in Appendix A following budget adoption in November 2021.
+Copies of the district's levy certification, tax increase resolution, and budget adoption resolutions are included in Appendix A.

 Financial Policies

 Appendix B provides a consolidated view of the district's financial policies.

 Long Term Financial Plan

 A summary of the district's long-term financial plan and mid-term updates is provided in Appendix C. The district's long-term financial plan is on cycle for comprehensive revision in even years and as such will be updated and resided in 2022.
 Download the complete Integrated Comprehensive Plan Volume 5-Long Term Financial Plan (CWIFR, 2020a) in portable document format (PDF).